BrunoQuaresma/blog/content/blog/how-to-store-tokens-safely/index.md

 ![Validate Flow](./validate-flow.png)

-In this flow we need to check if the user is already logged in.
-So the app send a request to the validate function which will check if there is any token stored in the cookie and if it is valid.
-If it is valid, the validate functions returns it to the app which will store it in the memory.
-Like we did before, I put it in a more descriptive way right bellow:
+We need to check if the user is already logged in.
+The app sends a request to the validate function, which checks if there is any token stored in the cookie and if it is valid.
+If the token is valid, the validate function returns it to the app, which stores the token in memory.
+Here is a more detailed description:

 1. A user accesses the app.
 2. The app makes a request to the validate function.